Understanding Dry Wells: How They Work and Their Benefits

 Line the Hole with Landscape Fabric:

-Add Gravel and Install the Dry Well:
+Incorporate Gravel and Position the Dry Well:

 Connect to Downspouts (Optional):